At l’Auberge la Fenière Restaurant Gastronomy Meets Gluten-Free

 I needn’t have worried.
 It is still spectacular.

-Reine told me that much of the menu was easy to convert because it used little or no gluten to begin with.
-The big challenges were breads, pastas and pastries.
+Reine told me that much of the menu was easy to convert because it used little or no gluten, to begin with.
+The big challenges were loaves of bread, kinds of pasta and pastries.

 Here, Nadia’s training as a chemist came into play.
 She experimented with flour after flour, finally finding those that worked.
-One of her breads is made with chestnut flour, for example.
+One of her loaves of bread is made with chestnut flour, for example.
 Another is a combination of buckwheat, quinoa and rice.
 Both are delicious.

 The Sammuts found that one of the hardest things to get right was puff pastry.
 They have developed their own variation of feuilles de brick, which is like filo dough.